dcdunkan/manjeri-attendance/README.txt

     [x] Modify password
     [x] Sessions and devices

-> Refinements to be considered (2/23):
+> Refinements to be considered (4/23):

 [ ] Take values from session (like studentId) instead of passing.
-[ ] block newly logged in devices from logging out other devices for 30 minutes.
-[ ] Recommend changing passwords in dashboard
+[x] block newly logged in devices from logging out other devices for 30 minutes (was changed to 24 hours) [ ] Recommend changing passwords in dashboard
 [ ] Limit sessions.
 Limit admin to 1.
 Limit student to ??
-[ ] Make sure lastActive renewal period is considerably enough.
+[x] Make sure lastActive renewal period is considerably enough.
 [ ] Change references of batch name to batch year everywhere.
 [ ] remove references of the internal IDs in UI
 [x] Lock mechanism in auto-generating passwords